Simple Combinatorial Construction of the $k^{o(1)}$-Lower Bound for Approximating the Parameterized $k$-Clique: Preliminaries

 \begin{definition} Let $\mathbb F$ be a finite field and $d\ge 1$.
 A subset $S\subseteq \mathbb F^d$ is an \emph{Linear Sidon set} if for all $a,b\in \mathbb F^* (= \mathbb F\setminus \{0\})$ and $x,y,x',y'\in S$ with $x\ne y$ and $x'\ne y'$ we have

 \end{definition}

 The above definition is a natural generalization of the {\em sum-free} set~\cite{CameronErdosConjecture,Green2004-CameronErdos} and the set excluding no three-terms arithmetic progression.
-Our linear Sidon set, on the other hands, is a special case of the $(M,b)$-free set~\cite{Green2005-reg-lemma,Shapira09} defined as a set $S$ in which there exists no non-trivial solution to a linear system $Mx = b$ takes value from $S^{\ell}$.\yanlin{I think this definition of linear Sidon set is not enough to get the $q^{k-1}$-soundness}\yijia{It's not always most helpful (at least for the reader) to introduce the general definition in the beginning.
-We can define the $4$-term linear Sidon set when we explain Yanlin's proof.}
+Our linear Sidon set, on the other hands, is a special case of the $(M,b)$-free set~\cite{Green2005-reg-lemma,Shapira09} defined as a set $S$ in which there exists no non-trivial solution to a linear system $Mx = b$ takes value from $S^{\ell}$.